Brooklyn Municipal Attorneys

 Sidewalks: Sidewalks can also be improperly built and maintained.
 Walking surfaces

 need to be properly graded and marked, or pedestrians can be seriously

 Parks: Parks can have hazards due to the walking surfaces, but they also have

-and other sport areas, or other playground parts.
+and other sports areas, or other playground parts.

-Schools: Schools can have the same hazards as a playgrounds, but they also come
+Schools: Schools can have the same hazards as parks, but they also come with additional

 Police: The police force can commit negligence in using excessive force, operating